sondekalboussi/SingaLun/README.md

 Clean_data.py: data cleaning

-Networkx.i.ipynb: Build a patient similarity network from mRNA expression data
+Networkx.i.ipynb: Build a patient similarity network from mRNA expression data and visualize a subpart using Networkx library

-igraph.i.ipynb: Build a patient similarity network from mRNA expression data
+igraph.i.ipynb: Build a patient similarity network from mRNA expression data and visualize a subpart using igraph library